t0mm4rx/FaceGenerator/ReadMe.md

 I'am now ready to process this data.

 I'll reshape them to 64x64, and normalize pixels value between -1 and 1 to speed convergence up.

+## Jan, 7th

+Exploring a little bit the images I downloaded yesterday.
+One problem : I only deleted images with a height different than 175 to filter piscine pictures.

+But images has different width, some are 175 and other are 131.

+I'm thinking about cropping images to 131 pixels from the center.
+I'll test on different images to see if it's OK.

+After looking multiple pictures, I figured out that each school 42 promotion has its own photo setup.

+I think I will try with photos of my promotion first (late 2019), we have 769 pictures.
+I doubt it will be enough training example but let give it a try.

+I have now a clean dataset.
+I filtered it manually, I deleted most of unframed pictures and staff custom pictures.
+I would say the dataset is about 25% female and 75% male, but it's just an estimation.

+We have now a clean 760 64x64 pictures dataset !

+I now have a good view of the dataset, I think we are ready to make some machine learning !